dolphindb/release/0.99/README.md

 * Improved the performance of string functions including left, right, startsWith, endsWith, substr, substru, lpad, rpad, strReplace, and strpos

+* Function `transpose` now supports dictionaries and tables.

+> Upgrade Instructions

+* Many new features such as the new data types, dimension table and column comments in this release require the latest version of GUI.

+* Must use the latest version of GUI to browse partitioned tables in the variable panel.

+* The folder server/web needs to be updated.

 ## DolphinDB GUI